SublimeLinter/SublimeLinter-vale/README.md

 Please use [Package Control](https://packagecontrol.io/) to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.

-To install via Package Control, do the following:
+To install this package with Package Control, do the following:

 1. Within Sublime Text, bring up the [Command Palette](http://docs.sublimetext.info/en/sublime-text-3/extensibility/command_palette.html) and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.